docker-archive/deploykit/examples/playbooks/aws/README.md

 ```

 This command can sometimes timeout because it takes a while to provision a spot
 instance.
+You can set `INFRAKIT_CLIENT_TIMEOUT=10s` as environment variable prior
-In this case, you can see if it's created:
+to running `infrakit use aws spot`.
+In case the client times out, you can see if
+the instance has been created:

 ```
 $ infrakit local aws/ec2-spot-instance describe